Etho Seithai Ennai

-Etho Seithai Ennai is a 2012 Indian Tamil-language romantic action film written and directed by debutante J.Elvin Bosser, starring Shakthi, Liyasree and Anand in lead and Anand Babu, Ilavarasu, John Vijay and Srinath in supporting roles.
-It released on 17 August 2012 and received negative reviews.
-The film became a disaster.
+Etho Seithai Ennai is a 2012 Indian Tamil-language romantic action film written and directed by debutante J.Elvin Bosser, starring Shakthi and Liyasree, while Anand, Anand Babu, Ilavarasu, John Vijay, and Srinath in supporting roles.
+It released on 17 August 2012 to negative reviews and became a box office disaster.

 Plot

 Arjun falls in love with his classmate Shalini, who hails from a rich family.
-Shalini has a special bonding with her uncle Nambi, a local don/businessman.
-Shalini prefers to marry someone whom her uncle chooses and maintains distance with Arjun.
+Shalini has a special bond with her uncle Nambi, a local don/businessman.
+Shalini prefers to marry someone her uncle chooses and maintains distance with Arjun.
 However, beyond a point, Shalini falls for Arjun, impressed by his true love.
-Nambi spots Shalini and Arjun together and gets furious, but Shalini convinces Nambi and he accepts their love.
-Suddenly, Arjun goes missing, and it is revealed that Arjun is kidnapped by Veeru, who happens to be Nambi's business rival as a means of revenging Nambi.
-Veeru contacts Nambi and threatens to kill Arjun, else Nambi should hand over some of the key business contracts to him.
+Nambi spots Shalini and Arjun together and gets furious, but Shalini convinces Nambi, and he accepts their love.

+Suddenly, Arjun goes missing, and it is revealed that he was kidnapped by Veeru, Nambi's business rival, to get revenge on Nambi.
+Veeru contacts Nambi and threatens to kill Arjun if Nambi hands over some of the key business contracts to him.
 Nambi agrees to Veeru's orders as he wants Arjun to be safe.
-However, Nambi's true image is revealed and he does not like the love affair of Arjun and Shalini.
-Nambi feels happy that Veeru has kidnapped Arjun and kill him if Nambi does not turn up with documents, so that Shalini will believe that Veeru has killed Arjun thereby maintaining Nambi's good image in front of Shalini.
-But Arjun fights Veeru's goons and escapes from there and comes to meet Nambi thereby informing Shalini about Nambi's true image.
+However, Nambi's true character is revealed, as he dislikes Arjun and Shalini's love affair.
+Nambi feels happy that Veeru has kidnapped Arjun and will kill him if Nambi does not turn up with documents, so that Shalini will believe that Veeru has killed Arjun, thereby maintaining Nambi's good image in front of Shalini.
+However, Arjun fights Veeru's goons, escapes, and meets Nambi, thereby informing Shalini of Nambi's true nature.
 Arjun and Shalini get married.